ricosjp/monolish/doc/monolish_intro.md

 In the future, imaginary numbers and high precision data types will be supported.

-### 2. Don't require users to change their programs due to changes in hardware architecture.
+### 2. Don't require users to change their programs due to changes in hardware architecture

 monolish integrates vendor-implemented BLAS libraries and device communication APIs for each architecture.
 It provides a new layer to BLAS/LAPACK/Sparse BLAS that monolithically integrates types, matrix formats, and vendor-specific APIs.

 To support AMD GPUs and Intel Xe with our own implementation, the internal device programs are implemented using OpenMP Offloading.

-### 3. Don't require users to change their programs due to changes in the matrix storage format.
+### 3. Don't require users to change their programs due to changes in the matrix storage format

 In monolish, all matrix formats, including Dense matrix, are defined as sparse matrix format.

 The same interface is designed for all classes to minimize changes in user program due to the matrix storage format changes.

-### 4. Don't implement functions that do not provide performance.
+### 4. Don't implement functions that do not provide performance

 It is important to have the same functionality in all classes.
 However, there are operations that cannot be made faster in principle.